inderjit303/msvsd32bitsram/README.md

 ## Enrolled and completed the course

-# AI 9 Pre-layout simulation of a function using xschem and ngspice
+# AI 9 Pre-layout simulation of a function Fn using ngspice

 1. The following circuit (fig 12) is implemented using CMOS logic design style
 2. Fn= [(B+D).(A+C)+E.F]'